esc20936/spidermanPage/README.md

 ## How to run the project

 Download Node.js.
-Run this followed commands:
+Run this followed commands inside the project folder:

 ```
 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server
 npm run dev

-# Build for production in the dist/ directory
-npm run build
 ```